Longtime city employee Dwain Midget dies: 'A real blow' to Tulsa, former mayor says

 “He’d say, ‘Well, I’m not ready right now,’” Henderson recalled.
 “He enjoyed working for the city.”

-Midget, director of the Working In Neighborhoods Department, died Tuesday, having never retired.
+Midget, director of the Working In Neighborhoods Department, died Tuesday at 68, having never retired.

 His career at the city began with a summer job on a garbage truck in the early 1970s.
 A decade later, in 1984, Midget went to work for the city full-time.
 Over the next nearly 40 years — decked out in colorful bow ties and a disarming smile — he went on to leadership roles in eight administrations.

 “When we wanted to inspire up-and-coming public servants at the city, we would find time for them to visit with Dwain.
 I will always remember him telling my brand-new staff in the Mayor’s Office that we should never give up trying to do the right thing in public service,” Mayor G.T.
-Bynum said in a statement released by the city.
+Bynum wrote in a statement issued by the city.

 “One thing that always struck people about Dwain was that he was a man of enormous accomplishment, but he was also incredibly kind.
 He worked equally effectively with Democrats and Republicans.
 This work was never political to him — it was about service.